Oriented Category Theory: Introduction

 In addition, we develop a theory of bioriented categories, which are categories that carry a compatible orientation and antiorientation.
 This theory is built on the theory of bienriched categories developed in \cite{heine2024bienriched}.
 Bienrichment is a variant of the usual notion of enrichement in nonsymmetric situations, where one wants to keep track of the enrichment in both the monoidal and the reverse monoidal structures simultaneously.

-The fundamental example of a bioriented category is the category of $\infty$-categories with its oriented and antioriented Gray tensor enrichment.
-The stable analogue of this bioriented category is the bioriented category of categorical spectra.
-Its biorientation arises from the biorientation on (pointed) $\infty$-categories together with the biorientation of the reduced suspension functor and its adjoint, the oriented loop functor.
-Moreover, the biorientation of categorical spectra is necessary in order to formula its universal property in terms of bioriented excisive functors \cite[Proposition 3.57]{heine2025categorification}.
-It is important to note that is is not an $\infty$-category, since suspension is not compatible with the cartesian enrichment.
+The fundamental example of a bioriented category is the category of $\infty$-categories enriched in the oplax and lax Gray tensor product.
+The stable counterpart of this bioriented category is the bioriented category of categorical spectra \cite{heine2025categorification} \cite{heine2026stable}, \cite{Masuda}.
+Its biorientation arises from the biorientation on (based) $\infty$-categories together with the biorientation of the reduced suspension functor and its adjoint, the endomorphisms functor.
+The biorientation of categorical spectra is necessary in order to formulate its universal property in terms of bioriented excisive functors \cite[Proposition 3.57]{heine2025categorification}.

 The various categorical hierarchies which appear in this paper are depicted in the following diagram of fully faithful inclusions:

 As in bimodule theory, bienriched categories can be viewed as categories enriched in the tensor product of the left and right enriching monoidal categories.